kragen/derctuo/transaction-per-call.md

-A significant feature of this kind of concurrency is that it can be nested and physically distributed over a parallel virtual machine: a "master server" node might own the "home location" of all global variables, while a "pool worker" node might (in the optimistic-sync case) start a top-level transaction that reads them from time to time and then in the end sends a commit message listing all the variables it read and all the variables it's writing, which the master can accept or abort.
-Meanwhile, the pool worker can create non-global transactional variables that exist only inside its transaction, and farm out work to subcontractor subtransactions potentially running on other subcontractor nodes, proxying their reads of transactional variables through the parent transaction's node.
+A significant feature of this kind of concurrency is that it can be nested and physically distributed over a parallel virtual machine: a “master server” node might own the “home location” of all global variables, while a “pool worker” node might (in the optimistic-sync case) start a top-level transaction that reads them from time to time and then in the end sends a commit message listing all the variables it read and all the variables it’s writing, which the master can accept or abort.
+Meanwhile, the pool worker can create non-global transactional variables that exist only inside its transaction, and farm out work to subcontractor subtransactions potentially running on other subcontractor nodes, proxying their reads of transactional variables through the parent transaction’s node.

 (To avoid ABA problems, probably a monotonically increasing revision number for each transactional variable depended on should be in the